Lovesexy

 Lovesexy is the tenth studio album by American recording artist Prince.
-The album was released on May 10, 1988 by Paisley Park Records and Warner Bros.
+The album was released on May 10, 1988, by Paisley Park Records and Warner Bros.
 Records.
-The album was recorded in just seven weeks, from mid-December 1987 to late January 1988, at Prince's new Paisley Park Studios, and most of the album is a solo effort from Prince, with a few exceptions.
+The album was recorded in just seven weeks, from mid-December 1987 to late January 1988, at Prince's new Paisley Park Studios, after the cancellation of the infamous Black Album and most of the album is a solo effort from Prince, with a few exceptions.
 The lyrical themes of the record include positivity, self-improvement, spirituality, and God.

-Receiving mixed reviews, Lovesexy reached number 11 on the Billboard 200, his first album since 1981's Controversy not to crack the top-10, and number one in the Netherlands, New Zealand, Sweden, Switzerland and the UK.
-It spawned three singles; "Alphabet St." became a worldwide top-10 hit in the spring of 1988, whereas the follow-up singles "Glam Slam" and "I Wish U Heaven" failed to reach the Billboard Hot 100.
+Despite being critically acclaimed, Lovesexy became Prince's first album since 1981's Controversy not to crack the top 10, reaching #11 on the Billboard 200.
+However, it did reach number one in the Netherlands, New Zealand, Sweden, Switzerland, and the UK.
+It spawned three singles: "Alphabet St."—which became a worldwide top-10 hit in the spring of 1988—and the follow-up singles "Glam Slam" and "I Wish U Heaven", both of which failed to reach the Billboard Hot 100.
 Subsequently, it was Prince's least successful album in the United States since 1980.
 It was certified Gold by the Recording Industry Association of America (RIAA) in December 1988.

-Lovesexy was accompanied by the critically acclaimed Lovesexy Tour, of which the September 9th Dortmund show in Germany was released on video cassette and LaserDisc.
-It was also televised (with a short delay for editorial purposes) on several European channels, with the broadcast containing various alternate camera shots in place of the ones used in the officially released video, which was released a year later in 1989.
+Lovesexy was accompanied by the Lovesexy Tour, of which the September 9th Dortmund show in Germany was released on video cassette and LaserDisc.
+The tour was also televised (with a short delay for editorial purposes) on several European channels, with the broadcast containing various alternate camera shots in place of the ones used in the officially released video, which was released a year later in 1989.

 Recording

-The opening track, "👁 No", was recorded with the full band (Miko Weaver on guitar, Levi Seacer, Jr. on bass, Doctor Fink and Boni Boyer on keyboards, Eric Leeds on saxophone, Atlanta Bliss on trumpet and Sheila E. on drums).
+The opening track, "Eye No", was recorded with the full band (Miko Weaver on guitar, Levi Seacer, Jr. on bass, Doctor Fink and Boni Boyer on keyboards, Eric Leeds on saxophone, Atlanta Bliss on trumpet and Sheila E. on drums).
 Sheila E., in fact, plays drums on several tracks and sings backup, along with Boyer.
-Leeds and Bliss provide horns on most tracks, and Ingrid Chavez provides the intro to "👁 No".
+Leeds and Bliss provide horns on most tracks, and Ingrid Chavez provides the intro to "Eye No".
 The album is designed to be heard in the context of a continuous sequence: LP pressings split the album in two side-long tracks, without visual bands to indicate individual songs.
 Similarly, early CD copies of Lovesexy have the entire album in sequence as a single track, though some later editions have it as nine separate tracks.
 Lovesexy is also the first Prince album to replace the pronoun "I" with a stylized "👁" symbol, commonly Romanized as "eye" (i.e. "Eye No"), in both song titles and liner notes; the symbol would not be completely adopted, however, until 1992's Love Symbol Album.